Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

 ![](img/1unnamed-chunk-14-1.png)<!-- -->

-We can see slightly difference between the two means.
-The variance of the two groups is not equal.
+We can see a slight difference between the two means.
+The variance of the two groups are not equal.

 ``` r
 # Perform a t-test to compare the mean purchase amount between male and female groups